-You can definitely buy bouncy balls in bulk, making this an easy and cheap gift to do for a large number of students.
+You can buy bouncy balls in bulk, making this option an easy and cheap gift for a large classroom.

 15. Stay hydrated

-This is a really special DIY gift you can do with $1 water bottles and a little creative customization.
-Look for bottles online in bulk or at your dollar store.
+This is a really special DIY gift you can create with $1 water bottles and a little creative customization with an acrylic pen.

 16. Fun in the sun

-These DIY for a dollar sponge water balls are genius.
+These DIY dollar sponge water balls are genius.
 Kids will have so much fun with them this summer.
 Better yet, show your students how to make it themselves so they have a fun craft to do this summer.

 17. All aglow

-Did you know you can get up to 10 glow sticks in one package from the dollar store?
-This gift is too inexpensive not to do.
+Did you know you can get up to 25 glow sticks in one package from Dollar Tree?
+This gift is too inexpensive not to create.

 18. Poppin’ summer

-We love free printables, and this is another one that is easy to do.
-You can buy popcorn packages in bulk, making this a project you can DIY for less than 50 cents each!
+Just popping in with a quick note!
+You can buy popcorn packages in bulk, making this a project you can DIY for less than 50 cents each.

 19. Slime ’til the end